 3) Set-piece specialist

 “In terms of technique, I don’t think I’m too bad,” Szoboszlai told kicker with heavy understatement when asked about his ability.
-Comfortable on the left wing or more centrally as an attacking playemaker, he previously described himself as “a very versatile player who can shoot well and thread the final pass through,” he went on to add another of his stand-out qualities: “Free-kicks and set-pieces in general are among my strengths.”
+Comfortable on the left wing or more centrally as an attacking playmaker, he previously described himself as “a very versatile player who can shoot well and thread the final pass through.”
+He went on to add another of his stand-out qualities: “Free-kicks and set-pieces in general are among my strengths.”

-The numbers certainly back him up: 14 of his 44 assists as a professional have come from dead-ball situations.
+He immediately backed that up in his full Bundesliga debut, with Szoboszlai's devilishly arrowed free-kick from out wide evading everyone but the net for his second goal of the night.
 His former coach in the Hungary U21s, Michael Boris, who worked with a 16-year-old Szoboszlai in that age category, says that has always been the case.

 “He knows exactly what he’s capable of,” he told Goal.
 “Not in an arrogant way; even in his younger years he always had a very realistic view of his ability.
 That was very impressive.